Political history of the world: Indian subcontinent

 Built around the Indus River, by 3300 BCE the Indus Valley Civilization, located in modern-day India, Pakistan and Afghanistan, had formed.
 The civilization's boundaries extended to 600 km from the Arabian Sea.
 After its cities Mohenjo-daro and Harappa were abandoned around 1900 BCE, no political power is known to have replaced it.

 States began to form in 12th century BCE with the formation of Kuru kingdom which was first state level administration in Indian subcontinent.
 In 6th century BCE with the emergence of Mahajanapadas.
 Out of sixteen such states, four strong ones emerged: Kosala, Magadha, Vatsa, and Avanti, with Magadha dominating the rest by the mid-fifth century.
-The Magadha then transformed into the Nanda Empire under Mahapadma Nanda (345–321), extending from the Gangetic plains to the Hindu Kush and the Deccan Plateau.
-The empire was, however, overtaken by Chandragupta Maurya (324–298), turning it into the Maurya Empire.
-He defended against Alexander's invasion from the West and received control of the Hindu Kush mountain passes in a peace treaty signed in 303.
+The Magadha then transformed into the Nanda Empire under Mahapadma Nanda (345–321 BCE), extending from the Gangetic plains to the Hindu Kush and the Deccan Plateau.
+The empire was, however, overtaken by Chandragupta Maurya (324–298 BCE), turning it into the Maurya Empire.
+He defended against Alexander's invasion from the West and received control of the Hindu Kush mountain passes in a peace treaty signed in 303 BCE.
 By the time of his grandson Ashoka's rule, the empire stretched from Zagros Mountains to the Brahmaputra River.
 The empire contained a population of 50 to 60 million, governed by a system of provinces ruled by governor-princes, with a capital in Pataliputra.

 After Ashoka's death, the empire had begun to decline, with Kashmir in the north, Shunga and Satavahana in the centre, and Kalinga as well as Pandya in the south becoming independent.
 In to this power vacuum, the Yuezhi were able to establish the new Kushan Empire in 30 CE.
 The Gupta Empire was founded by Chandragupta I (320–335), which in sixty years expanded from the Ganges to the Bay of Bengal and the Indus River following the downfall of the Kushan Empire.
 Gupta governance was similar to that of the Maurya.
 Following wars with the Hephthalites and other problems, the empire fell by 550.